-(b) no authorization, approval, consent or order of, or registration or filing with, any court or other governmental body having jurisdiction over Guarantor is required on the part of Guarantor for the execution and delivery of this Guaranty; and
+(b) no authorization, approval, consent or order of, or registration or filing with, any court or other governmental body having jurisdiction over Guarantor is required on the part of Guarantor for the execution and delivery of this Guaranty;

-(c) this Guaranty, when executed and delivered, will constitute a valid and legally binding agreement of Guarantor, except as the enforceability of this Guaranty may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors’ rights generally and by general principles of equity.
+(c) this Guaranty, when executed and delivered, will constitute a valid and legally binding agreement of Guarantor;

+(d) no action or proceeding is now pending or to Guarantor’s knowledge threatened against Guarantor at law, in equity or otherwise, before any court, board, commission, agency or instrumentality of any federal, state or local government agency or subdivision thereof, or before any arbitrator or panel which would impair Guarantor’s ability to perform hereunder; and

+(e) no consent or approval of any holder of any indebtedness or obligation is necessary in connection with the execution of any provision, condition, covenant or other term hereof.

 4. SETOFFS AND COUNTERCLAIMS.
-Without limiting Guarantor’s own defenses and rights hereunder, Guarantor reserves to itself all rights, setoffs, counterclaims and other defenses to which ENA or any other affiliate of Guarantor is or may be entitled to arising from or out of the Contract or otherwise, except for defenses arising out of the bankruptcy, insolvency, dissolution or liquidation of ENA.
+Guarantor reserves to itself all rights, setoffs, counterclaims and other defenses to which ENA is or may be entitled to arising from or out of the Contract or otherwise, except for defenses arising out of the bankruptcy, insolvency, dissolution or liquidation of ENA or the validity or enforceability of this Guaranty.
+If any payment of the guaranteed obligations is rescinded or must be otherwise restored or returned upon the insolvency, bankruptcy or reorganization of ENA or a similar proceeding or circumstance, the Guarantor’s obligations hereunder with respect to such payment or payments shall be reinstated as though such payment had not been made.

 5. AMENDMENT OF GUARANTY.
 No term or provision of this Guaranty shall be amended, modified, altered, waived or supplemented except in a writing signed by Guarantor and Counterparty.